nicholaswmin/fsm/README.md

 ### Configuring behaviour

-The invalid behavior can be configured, by reassigning `static FSM.onInvalid` to a new `Function`, like so:
+The invalid behaviour can be configured, by reassigning `FSM.onInvalid`:

-> example: conditionally `throw new Error` instead of `return false`

 ```js
 FSM.onInvalid = function() {